wp-plugins/wp-rss-retriever/readme.txt

 == Description ==

-This is a lightweight plugin with no CSS which fetchs a RSS feed and displays it in an unordered list.
-This plugin was created for developers, you must style the list yourself.
+Note: This plugin does not include CSS.
+It was created so you could easily style the list to match your website.
+If you would like to see more features for the plugin, please let me know.

 <h4>Example:</h4>
 <p>[wp_rss_retriever url="http://travistaylor.com/feed/" items="10" excerpt="50" read_more ="false" new_window="false"]</p>